Please ensure Javascript is enabled for purposes of website accessibility L Citrulline for Weight Loss Cocktail

 Arginine is a substrate (“fuel”) the body uses to produce nitric oxide.
 Higher arginine levels support greater nitric oxide production, which aids vasodilation, blood flow, and energy production.

 Citrulline also improves ammonia buffering in skeletal muscle tissue[2], which can help delay the onset of fatigue thereby allowing individuals to complete a higher volume of work before fatiguing, which can benefit those looking to burn more calories during their workout.
+This makes l citrulline for weight loss an appealing option for those seeking to enhance their fat loss efforts through exercise.

 Animal research indicates that nitric oxide inhibits proliferation and enhances the expression of two key adipogenic marker genes in peroxisome proliferator-activated receptor (PPAR) and uncoupling protein-1 (UCP-1).[3,4]